Get ready. It's time to ride!

 - Listen to your body.
 Don’t push too hard, too fast.
 It can lead to injury.
 You’re in this for the long haul.
 Keep in mind this is a ride, not a race.
 You’ve got this!

 Feel like you need a little more assistance?
 No problem.
-Once you register, you’ll have access to our ride concierge, who will happily help develop a training plan that is right for you.
+Once you register, you’ll have access to a special ride community that will encourage you through every mile you train.
 We are in this together, and we’re excited to help you cross the finish line feeling healthy and strong!

 NOTE: It is a good idea for everyone to get checked out by their doctor before embarking on any physical training program.